 The patriarch of the family was Timuay Saragan, the Subano supreme leader, who at that time lived up in Pasonanca in the mid-1500s and 1600s.
 In the year 1610, his daughter, Princess Nayag, married Salingaya Bungsu, the Sultan of Jolo, who later brought her to Jolo.
 Their two sons, Macombong and Tongab, in their youthful twenties and along with their families and followers, returned to take possession of the Zamboanga territory as rightful heirs of their Subano grandfather.
 They all converted to Christianity.
 Macombong and Tongab became representatives and heirs of the two leading royal families in the territories of Zamboanga and Jolo.
 Macombong adopted the name "Felipe" while Tongab took the name "Santiago."The two brothers were treated well by the Spanish government for fostering peace in the Zamboanga settlement.
 Alonso, son of Macombong, was named town administrator in 1663 when the Spaniards left Zamboanga.
-Dominga, granddaughter of Alonso, married Inocencio Atilano, who was the Spanish commander of the fort.
+Dominga, a granddaughter of Alonso, married Inocencio Atilano, who was the Spanish commander of the fort.
 Through this union, the Spaniards showed that they did not discriminate against the natives - to think that a high-ranking Spanish official wanted to legally marry a Subano Zamboangueña.
 This matrimony between Dominga and Inocencio started the first Atilano family in Zamboanga and produced 5 children, namely, Gregoria, Manuel, Maria, Santiago and Felizarda.
 These five children multiplied in their unions with other families by the names of Elago, Bucoy, Alfaro, Saavedra, Tarroza, Mortera, Montenegro, among others.
-The Atilano family was prominent and loved and was treated with great respect by the Spanish government for their services, cooperation, loyalty and obedience.
+The Atilano family was prominent and loved and was treated with great respect by the Spanish government for their services, cooperation, loyalty, and obedience.
 This was also why each member of the family showed clear evidence of the mixture of native and Spanish blood.

 When Vinnie became Mayor, I told him to also try using (for himself the salutation) "Your Royal Highness, the Crown Prince of the Peninsular Kingdom of Zamboanga."
 He did not reply at all.
 I do not know what he thought of it.
 Greetings to the Atilano Family!